pieteradejong/python-baseapp/README.md

    - Verify Python 3.12.2 is installed
    - Create a virtual environment with Python 3.12.2
    - Install Python dependencies
+   - **If no frontend/ exists, automatically create a new Vite + React app in frontend/**
+   - **Fully reset the frontend: removes all caches, node_modules, dist, .vite, and other build artifacts**
-   - Install frontend dependencies (if frontend/ exists)
+   - Install frontend dependencies and build the frontend
    - Set up pre-commit hooks
    - Clean up any existing caches